victorrentea/reactive-spring/src/main/java/victor/training/reactor/complex/README.md

 - Run the blocking REST call in the appropriate Scheduler (which one?)
 - Move to nonBlocking REST calls with WebClient

+## Optimize network calls
 - Play: what if you have 10k products to fetch ?
 - Call their API with max 10 requests in parallel <<<
 - Avoid calling network in a loop by fetching "pages of Products" ExternalApi.getProductData(List<productId>): List<Product>

+## Audit
-- Products can be resealed.
-If they are, an audit API REST call should happen passing the id of the product.
+- An audit API REST call should happen passing the id of the product.
+- The Audit API call should only happen for products with resealed=true

+## Enhance Data
+- Complement the Product with rating fetched from a REST API call to RatingService
+- Before doing the previous call, check an external cache (ExternalCacheClient#tryCache).
+  If the returned Mono is empty, perform the call, otherwise use the cached rating.

+- After the call to RatingService completes, put the rating back in cache (ExternalCacheClient#putCache)